Mercator: History in the (Map)Making

 ©National Maritime Museum, London

-Like many mapmakers and cosmographers of the Early Modern period (1450-1750), Mercator was searching for a solution to the problem of accurately conveying the Earth's sphere in only two dimensions.
+Like many mapmakers and cosmographers of the Early Modern period (1450-1750), Mercator was searching for a solution to the problem of accurately representing the sperical form of the Earth on a two-dimensional piece of paper.

 ©Bibliothèque Nationale de France

-Mercator's famed world map was titled 'Nova et Aucta Orbis Terrae Descriptio ad Usum Navigantium Emendate Accommodata' the Latin for 'A New and more Complete Representation of the Terrestrial Globe, properly adapted for navigation' (1569).
-It marked the turning point in the advancement of mapmaking, and has left an indelible mark on how Europeans viewed the world - although only two copies of this magnificent eighteen-sheet map are known to have survived.
+Mercator's famed world map was titled 'Nova et Aucta Orbis Terrae Descriptio ad Usum Navigantium Emendate Accommodata', or 'A New and more Complete Representation of the Terrestrial Globe, properly adapted for navigation'.
+It marked the turning point in the advancement of mapmaking, and has left an indelible mark on how Europeans viewed the world - although only three copies of this magnificent eighteen-sheet map are known to have survived.

 In his model, Mercator treated the world as if were projected onto a cylinder, thus preserving straight and perpendicular lines of latitude and longitude so that they can be used for navigation.
 The map centres on Europe and includes a criss-cross of rhumb lines and useful annotations, theoretically enabling navigation on land or at sea.